In this document we specify the STARK verifier used in Starknet.

 While protocols based on polynomial commitments like KZG would commit to the quotient polynomial and then prove the relation Ci(x)=Di(x)·q(x) at a random point (using Schwartz-Zippel), the Starknet STARK protocol uses a different approach: it uses a FRI check to prove that the commitment to the evaluations of q(x)=Ci(x)Di(x) correctly represents a polynomial of low degree.

-As such, the role of the verifier is to verify that all the quotient polynomials associated to all the constraints exist and are of low-degree.
+As such, the role of the verifier is to verify that all the quotient polynomials associated with all the constraints exist and are of low-degree.

 TODO: define low-degree better